youssef-makhoul/pacman-twisted/README.md

 * **Don't stop!** These suggestions are only here to get you started :)

 ### 6. Submission
-Submission to be done before 9PM on Monday.
+Submission before 9PM on Monday.
 You will make a 30 second recording using OBS.
-[Instructions on using OBS.](https://docs.google.com/document/d/1ATihbD7BEzqAZoGkZTtZwDHJjTtTkdCEbYTg7eaFnO4/edit?usp=sharing).
+[Instructions on using OBS](https://docs.google.com/document/d/1ATihbD7BEzqAZoGkZTtZwDHJjTtTkdCEbYTg7eaFnO4/edit?usp=sharing).
 You will then upload the video on youtube and then place the link in the #cohort-11-oop-videos slack channel.
-All the videos will be presented by the teacher on Tuesday at 10:00AM.
-If your video is not in the channel by that time, it will not be presented.
+All the videos will be presented by the teacher on Tuesday starting 10:00AM.
+If your video link is not in the channel by that time, it will not be presented.